-This growth is dependent on $k$, however if we find an upper bound on $k$ then we will have a lower bound for the growth.
-In other words, given a class of finite subsets of $G$, if we can always generate a loxodromic element within a bounded number of steps, then each set $U$ in this class will satisfy $|U^n|\geqslant (\alpha|U|)^{\beta n}$ for some uniform constants $\alpha,\beta>0$.
+The growth we get for a certain subset of our group is therefore dependent on $k$, however if we can find an upper bound on $k$, then we will have a lower bound for the growth.
+In other words, given a class of finite subsets of $G$, if we can always generate a loxodromic element on a quasi-tree within a bounded product of each set, then every $U$ in this class will satisfy $|U^n|\geqslant (\alpha|U|)^{\beta n}$ for some uniform constants $\alpha,\beta>0$.

-We note here that these loxodromic elements do not have to be from a single acylindrical action on a quasi-tree, so long as the collection of quasi-trees and associated acylindrical actions admit an upper bound on the bottleneck constants and acylindricity constants.
+We note here that these loxodromic elements do not have to be obtained from a single acylindrical action on a quasi-tree.
+Instead, we only require that the quasi-trees and associated acylindrical actions in question admit an upper bound on the bottleneck constants and acylindricity constants.
 In particular, this will automatically be satisfied if the loxodromic elements can be found from a finite collection of quasi-trees and acylindrical actions, as then the associated constants will automatically be bounded.